 - Complete requirements for Departmental Honors.

 *Note: students entering after the fall of the freshman year must complete HON 210 , two credit hours of HON 120 , at least nine hours of honors university studies courses, and three additional honors credits (additional honors seminars or university studies courses as honors sections, or honors contract course, or semester study abroad.
-"3 additional hours" requirement effective for those beginning Honors Fall 2012.
+"3 additional hours" requirement effective for those beginning Honors Fall 2012 or later.

-**Note: GPA requirement effective for students entering Fall 2011.
+**Note: GPA requirement effective for students entering Honors College Fall 2011 or later.

 How to Apply